keikai/doc/dev-ref/adv/Performance_Guide.md

 ### Notify the cached area

-If rendering a whole sheet is too slow, you can also consider to notify the currently cached area.
+If rendering the whole sheet is too slow in your case, you can also consider to notify the currently cached area.

 {% highlight java linenos %}